otifsolutions/laravel-airtime/README.md

  php artisan migrate
 ```
 Which will run the package's migrations, the migration for table `airtime_currencies` will only be run
-while the other migrations are holded there waiting for running, they'll only be run when that parcular
+while the other migrations are holded there waiting for running, they'll only be run when that particular
 service will be enabled *made true through Setting package*.